Yeadon Way, Blackpool Bridge Repairs

 Squires Gate Bridge Repairs.
 Pic from Google images before the works, looking towards the sea

-Over time, the reinforced concrete beams and steel supporting Squires Gate Bridge had become corroded.
-They had to be replaced to ensure the bridge can remain open for years to come.
+Work involved replacing the carriageway and supporting steel and concrete beams.
+Over time, the reinforced concrete beams and steel supports had become corroded.
+Replacing them ensures the bridge can remain open for years to come.

 Squires Gate Bridge Repairs